 1. Commitments 3, 4 and 5 adopt three of the CDP (formerly the Carbon Disclosure Project)-led “We Mean Business” Coalition global climate change commitments.

-2. Project Finance International 2006-2016 Asia Pacific Initial Mandated Lead Arranger League Tables – MidYear 2016 US$ Project Allocation, NAB analysis ranking against four major Australian banks – cumulative volume as at 30 June 2016.
+2. Thomson Reuters: Project Finance International 2006-2018 Asia Pacific Initial Mandated Lead Arrangers League Tables – 2018 AUD$ Project Allocation, NAB analysis ranking against four major Australian banks – cumulative volume as at 30 June 2018.